-Annual Parochial Church Meetings (APCMs) A guide to conducting your APCM - FAQs.
+Annual Parochial Church Meetings (APCMs) A guide to conducting your APCM & FAQs.

-This document has been put together following some of the most frequently asked questions that have risen in the past 2 years.
+This document has been put together following some of the most frequently asked questions that have been raised over the years.
 You should always refer to the Church Representation Rules (CRRs) where most answers can be found.